-During October 2017, the Connecticut General Assembly passed Public Act No. 17-2 and the Governor signed on October 31, 2017 "An Act Concerning the State Budget for the Biennium Ending June 30, 2019, Making Appropriations Therefor, Authorizing and Adjusting Bonds of the State And Implementing Provisions of the Budget" that which among other things, moved some of the authorized DSC bond funding from fiscal years 2018 through 2023 and added it to 2024, and the newly added fiscal years 2025, 2026 and 2027 (without changing total DSC funding); and changed the name of the UCONN 2000 project "Deferred Maintenance/Code Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum and Utility, Administrative and Support Facilities" and UConn Health's UCONN 2000 named project formally known as "Deferred Maintenance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project name of "Deferred Maintenance/Code Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities Improvements Code Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities - Health Center".
+During October 2017, the Connecticut General Assembly passed Public Act No. 17-2 and the Governor signed on October 31, 2017 "An Act Concerning the State Budget for the Biennium Ending June 30, 2019, Making Appropriations Therefor, Authorizing and Adjusting Bonds of the State And Implementing Provisions of the Budget" that which among other things, moved some of the authorized DSC bond funding from fiscal years 2018 through 2023 and added it to 2024, and the newly added fiscal years 2025, 2026 and 2027 (without changing total DSC funding); and changed the name of the UCONN 2000 project "Deferred Maintenance/Code Compliance/Infrastructure Improvements & Renovation Lump Sum" to "Deferred Maintenance/Code Compliance/ADA Compliance/ADA Compliance/Infrastructure Improvements & Renovation Lump Sum and Utility, Administrative and Support Facilities" and UConn Health's UCONN 2000 project formally known as "Deferred Maintenance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project name of "Deferred Maintenance/Code Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities Public and Utility, Administrative and Support Facilities Public ADA Compliance/Code/ADA Renovation Sum - Health Center" to the new UCONN 2000 project name of "Deferred Maintenance/Code Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities Public ADA Compliance/Code/ADA Compliance/Infrastructure & Improvements Renovation Lump Sum and Utility, Administrative and Support Facilities - Health Center".